-The 16:9 aspect ration of the Alpha 6000’s tilting LCD screen works great for video, but leaves two black bars either side when in photo mode, cropping the screen.
+The 16:9 aspect ratio of the Alpha 6000’s tilting LCD screen works great for video but leaves two black bars on either side when in photo mode, cropping the screen.
 It didn’t bother me too much because I prefer to shoot stills using the EVF, but it does make the screen appear quite small when using it during live view.

 People keen to shoot video will be pleased to learn that the Alpha 6000 includes some useful functions, including zebra patterning, and that it can record 1920×1080-pixel full HD, AVCHD Ver2.0/MP4 video at 60p and 24p.
 It also has a Type D Micro HDMI connection, providing a clean HDMI output for video recording.
 It’s a little disappointing that there’s no headphone jack to monitor audio, but the multi-interface hotshoe at least allows you to connect an external microphone.

 Sony Alpha 6000 review: The competition

 With the Alpha 6000, Sony is aiming to attract those considering buying their first DSLR or looking for a compact mirrorless camera.
 While there are many cameras that will be suitable for both audiences, from the likes of Olympus, Panasonic, and Canon, it’s the wide range of Sony E-Mount lenses that make the Sony a particularly appealing option, as well as the low price on the second-hand market.